-• If I'm enrolled in NYSHIP, why do I have to enroll in Medicare too?
+If I'm enrolled in NYSHIP, why do I have to enroll in Medicare too?

 NYSHIP requires all enrollees to be enrolled in Medicare Parts A and B when first eligible for Medicare coverage that is primary to NYSHIP.
 The combination of coverages under Medicare Parts A and B and NYSHIP protects you.
 As an active employee, if you or your dependents are eligible for Medicare, it is usually secondary to (pays after) NYSHIP coverage.
 Medicare enrollment is not required unless primary Medicare eligibility is due to end-stage renal disease or you have a domestic partner who is age 65 or over.
 When you retire, Medicare Parts A and B become primary coverage (pay first) for you and/or your dependents, in most cases, as soon as you and/or they become eligible for Medicare benefits.

-Medicare Parts A and B become primary to your NYSHIP coverage as soon as you, as a NYSHIP retiree, vestee, dependent survivor, or Preferred List enrollee, become eligible for Medicare unless you or your dependent is in a coordination period due to end-stage renal disease.
+As a retiree, Medicare becomes primary to your NYSHIP coverage as soon as you become eligible for Medicare unless you or your dependent is in a coordination period due to end-stage renal disease.
 If you do not enroll in Part B, The Empire Plan or your NYSHIP HMO (non-Medicare Advantage) will not pay for any medical expenses that Medicare would have covered.
 If you do not enroll in Medicare Parts A and B, you will not be eligible for NYSHIP coverage under a NYSHIP Medicare Advantage HMO.